|Home Introduction History District Maps|

 OTTER POINT VOLUNTEER FIRE DEPARTMENT

 The Otter Point Volunteer Fire Department was established in January 1980, as an all volunteer department.
-It is currently headed by Fire Chief Kevan Brehart (part time) and has a complement of approximately 25 members, including the Fire Chief, Deputy Chief, Asssistant Chief/Training Officer and two Captains, one Lieutenant and 1 full time operational support person.
+It is currently headed by Fire Chief John McCrea (part time) and has a complement of approximately 20 members, including the Fire Chief, 1 Captain and 1 Lieutenant/Training Officer who is also full time operational support person.

 We started from a very humble beginning in the early years but our founding members had the foresight to set very high goals for growth and development of the fire department.
 A twenty year plan was established that would see the hall paid off, two new pumpers built and a new water tender in service before 2000.
 There was also emphasis put on training to high standards and keeping current with the latest technology in fire fighting.